A. Hidden Forest Swim Team [HFST] 3

 If you are interested in helping with one of these committees, or possibly chairing it in the next year, please see one of the team managers.

 Remind: A parent group will be set up at the beginning of each season.
 Parents/guardians can join to receive last minute alerts and weather updates.
-Class code is: @2021hfp
+Class codes will be provided at the beginning of the season.

-Registration begins typically opens the first week in April.
+Registration begins the first week in April.
 Registration deadline will be 7 days after the Polar Swim Registration Party which is scheduled 2-3 weeks after registration opens.
-Registration fees are prorated if the swimmer disenrolls and the cut off for refund occurs in first two weeks of practice.
-The team also offers team t-shirts and swim caps for sale.
+Registration fees are prorated if the swimmer disenrolls and the cut off for refund occurs in the first two weeks of practice.
+The team offers team t-shirts and swim caps for sale.
 These are not required.

 Team swim suits are purchased separately via Swim Freak LLC.